 \section{Conclusion}

-We have presented laboratory measurements of 280\,GHz TiN and Al KIDs using sample detectors fabricated alongside the first arrays to be deployed on the Prime-Cam receiver for the CCAT Observatory in 2026.
+We have presented laboratory measurements of 280\,GHz TiN and Al KIDs fabricated alongside the first arrays to be deployed on the Prime-Cam receiver for the CCAT Observatory in 2026.
 These measurements provide a controlled testbed to evaluate detector performance and inform improvements to the full focal plane arrays.
-By coupling the detectors to a cold load, we measured optical responsivity across a range of input powers, as well as the resulting noise levels.
-In addition, we characterized the NEP degradations due to optical loading drifts, which are expected during observations.
+Using a cold load, we measured optical responsivity, noise performance, and NEP degradation due to optical loading drifts expected during observations.
 Despite the non-optimal laboratory configuration and use of sample pixels that differ from the final deployed designs, these measurements characterize the potential noise penalty associated with readout-tone detuning under varying optical loading, inform tuning and calibration strategy, and motivate the development of tone-tracking readout systems.

-The sample pixels tested exhibited higher-than-expected responsivity, suggesting that the optical power incident from the cold load may be greater than estimated.
-In the case of the TiN devices, this increased responsivity arises in part due to a higher superconducting transition temperature than designed.
-In addition, these sample detectors were fabricated before design edits were implemented to reduce responsivity in the full arrays.
-Together, these effects contributed to a subset of pixels that couple more efficiently than intended, which motivated the subsequent design modifications aimed at bringing responsivity into the optimal operating range.
-Another possible contribution to increased responsivity is light leakage in the custom aluminum box used for the witness samples.
+The measured Al detector noise and responsivity are largely consistent with previous measurements of similar devices \cite{vaskuri2025_ccat_al_mkids}.
+While the Al devices are representative of the final detector design, the TiN pixels characterized here were fabricated prior to design updates made for the final arrays and exhibited higher-than-expected responsivity.
+Based on these measurements, the final TiN design incorporates a reduced inductor volume, which increases the quality factor and inductance and lowers the responsivity into the intended operating range.

-We further observed that NEP degrades with decreasing readout power, as expected, underscoring the importance of tone placement and readout optimization in large multiplexed arrays.
-At 0.5 linewidth detuning, corresponding to an optical power change of approximately 0.2\,pW, the NEP degraded by a factor of 1.5 to 2.
-In addition, the measurements showed that detector response is not strictly linear, reinforcing the need for fitted responsivity models and lookup tables to enable accurate calibration under varying loading conditions.
-Non-linearity is particularly pronounced in the Al arrays, requiring tighter control of tone placement and more extensive pre-deployment characterization, including responsivity as a function of optical loading and readout power.
+We characterized the degradation of NEP with decreasing readout power, highlighting the importance of tone placement and readout optimization in large multiplexed arrays.
+At 0.5 linewidth detuning, corresponding to an optical power change of approximately 0.2\,pW, the NEP increased by a factor of 1.2--1.4.
+Detector response was also found to be non-linear, reinforcing the need for accurate responsivity models and lookup tables for calibration under varying loading conditions.
+This non-linearity is particularly pronounced in the Al arrays, requiring tighter control of tone placement and more extensive pre-deployment characterization, including responsivity as a function of optical loading and readout power.